-September often means teaching about apples if you are in an early childhood classroom.
+If you are in an early childhood classroom, September often means teaching about apples.
 We've compiled a list of our favorite apple read alouds to share with you.
-Reading books is such a great way to introduce a topic, give pictorial examples and to reteach science concepts through nonfiction texts.
+Reading books is such a great way to introduce a topic, give pictorial examples, and to reteach science concepts through nonfiction texts.

 This board book is the perfect nonfiction book that is written in clear and easy terms.
 From apple seed to apple tree and then farm to store, this delightful book with cheerful illustrations is a perfect way to introduce apples to young children.

 You're not seeing double.
-This book is also called How Do Apple Grow but it's another good one and worth sharing.
-In this book, readers will learn how an apple grows from bud to flower to fruit.
+This book is also called How Do Apples Grow, but it's another good one and worth sharing.
+In this book, readers learn how an apple grows from bud to flower to fruit.
 It's the perfect informative text.

 Do you ever use readers as a read aloud?
 They often have great illustrations and are full of good vocabulary.
 I also like that after reading them, students have a better chance of re-reading and retelling because it is a reader.
 This adorable rhyming book is about a sister and brother who celebrate autumn by taking a trip to a local apple orchard.